 It doesn't matter if you work from home or not; we all need to turn our work brains off eventually.
 Setting professional boundaries is essential.
 You can't be at anyone's beck and call all day.
 Instead, set a limit that you will quit working at a certain hour.
 When you do that, it gives you more reasons to be productive when you can work.

 If you've been on the blog for a while, you know I love music.
 I could listen to music 24/7, but I have to be careful about the music I listen to when I get work done.
 For the last year or so, I've listened to Brain.FM while getting work done.
 Brain.FM creates amazing lyrics-free music that helps you get in work mode.
 I love Brain.FM because they have a ton of stations for productivity.
 If you want to get more done in 2020, I encourage you to check out Brain.FM so you can get music that will work as a backdrop to getting work done instead of being a distraction.
 I am particularly fond of their Grooves and Cinematic Music focus stations.
-If you want to use Brain.FM too, use my link for a free month.
+If you want to use Brain.FM too, use my link for 20% off.